wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 [*Apollo/WebApollo*](http://genomearchitect.org/).

-We will not curate any gene models as part of this practical, but you can learn about it through these youtube videos:
+We will not curate any gene models as part of this practical, but you can learn about gene model curation through these YouTube videos:

 1. [EMBL-ABR training 20171121 - Genome Annotation using Apollo](https://youtu.be/Wec7ZlXykQc)
 2. [The i5k Workspace@NAL: a pan-Arthropoda genome database](https://youtu.be/HYo2RQa4BUI?t=865)